-Welcome to Penn Law School and to Legal Practice Skills!
+Welcome to the University of Pennsylvania Law School and to Legal Practice Skills!

 A lawyer’s goal is to serve the client.
 In school, your focus is often narrow: you want to do the best possible job on the discrete assignment in front of you, but, after you turn the assignment in, you move on.
 In practice, your goal is much broader: you must solve your client’s problem, and everything you do should be seen through that lens.
 To that end, you should do your best to try to see any assignment in the broader context of the overall client representation and approach each assignment with the goal of adding value to the client, not just performing a task you have been assigned or answering a question that has been posed.
 So, for example, in the negotiation exercise we will conduct in the fall, your goal is not to “win” every point, but to determine and prioritize your client’s overall interests in advance, and reach an outcome that furthers those objectives, even if that means that you have to concede some points.
 Throughout the course, we will urge you to think broadly about how different assignments and tasks fit together and how they contribute to the broader goal of representing your client.